 The price of the Common Shares is also likely to be significantly affected by short-term changes in precious metal prices or other mineral prices, currency exchange fluctuations and the Corporation's financial condition or results of operations as reflected in its earnings reports.
-Other factors unrelated to the performance of the Corporation that may have an effect on the price of its Common Shares include the following: the extent of analyst coverage available to investors concerning the business of the Corporation may be limited if investment banks with research capabilities do not follow the Corporation's securities; lessening in trading volume and general market interest in the Corporation's securities may affect an investor's ability to trade significant numbers of securities of the Corporation; the size of the Corporation's public float may limit the ability of some institutions to invest in the Corporation's securities; and a substantial decline in the price of the securities of the Corporation that persists for a significant period of time could cause the Corporation's securities to be delisted from an exchange, further reducing market liquidity.
+Other factors unrelated to the performance of the Corporation that may have an effect on the price of its Common Shares include the following: the extent of analyst coverage available to investors concerning the business of the Corporation may be limited if investment banks with research capabilities do not follow the Corporation's securities; lessening in trading volume and general market interest in the Corporation; the size of the Corporation's public float may limit the ability of some institutions to invest in the Corporation's securities; and a substantial decline in the price of the securities of the Corporation that persists for a significant period of time could cause the Corporation's securities to be delisted from an exchange, further reducing market liquidity.